 We do not see these bits.
 What we see is ionized air glowing around them.
 A meteor's direction matters, whether it is meeting us head-on or catching up with us from behind.
 The Perseids meet us head-on, which is why they are fast.

-Yet another shower from the dust of Halley's Comet, the Orionids favor Southern Hemisphere observers.
-Orionids are beautiful because they fall against the background of bright winter stars.
+Yet another shower from the dust of Halley's Comet, the Orionids favor the Southern Hemisphere.
+Orionids are beautiful because we see them against the background of the bright winter stars.
 The radiant is close to Betelgeuse.

 The Leonids are associated with Comet Temple-Tuttle.
-That this prolific shower peaks November 17, is a shame because cold weather acts as a deterrent.
-The radiant is in Leo, inside the sickle.
-The Leonids are known for meteor storms, outbursts of 1000 or more meteors an hour.
+That this prolific shower peaks November 17, is a shame because of cold weather.
+The radiant is inside the sickle of Leo.
+The Leonids are known for meteor storms, outbursts of 1000 meteors per hour.
 The storm of 1833 was so intense that people thought it was the end of the world.
 Joseph Smith, the founder of Mormonism, thought it heralded the second coming of Christ.

 Geminids are caused by an asteroid.
 They are slow moving and believed to be increasing.
 The radiant is near Castor.
 50-70 meteors an hour are possible.
-Cold nights tend to discourage.
+Cold nights discourage!